andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

++ The table highlights intriguing patterns in user numbers for both casual and member users over the course of the week.
 + Casual users tend to peak in rides on **Saturdays (390,879 rides)**, indicating a preference for leisure or recreational activities during weekends.
 Conversely, their lowest ride count is on **Mondays (224,302 rides)**, reflecting decreased usage at the beginning of the week after the weekend rush.
 + Member users, on the other hand, show their highest ride count on **Thursdays (562,529 rides)**, suggesting a focus on commuting during weekdays.
 Similarly, their lowest ride count is on **Sundays (390,079 rides)**, following the trend of decreased usage at the end of the weekend.
 + Both casual and member users exhibit lower usage at the beginning of the week, with casual users showing the lowest usage on Mondays and member users showing the lowest usage on Sundays.
-This decrease in usage could be attributed to the transition from the weekend to weekdays.
+This decrease in usage could be attributed to the transition from the weekends to weekdays.

 #### Weekly Average Ride Length (minutes)